-Any first-semester freshman who earns two or more F grades at midterm of their first semester may be assigned mandatory intrusive bi-monthly advising conferences by the appropriate College Dean.
-Attendance logs with notes on the meetings will document the student's commitment to academic success.
-Failure to attend these conferences and/or to complete activities assigned by the advisor will jeopardize any appeal regarding future sanctions later in the student's career, including application for readmission under the Phoenix Policy.
+Any first-semester freshman who earns two or more F grades at midterm of their first semester may be assigned mandatory intrusive advising conferences by the appropriate College Dean.
+Attendance logs with notes on the meeting will document the student's commitment to academic success.
+Failure to attend these conferences and/or to activities assigned by the advisor will jeopardize any appeal regarding future sanctions later in a student's career, including application for readmission under the Phoenix Policy.